PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 features_extractor = load_model("Models/model_for_all")
 {% endhighlight %}

-We then merge the training and validation set (to perform a K-fold for validation instead), and we perform a grid search to find the best parameters for our SVC.
+We then merge the training and validation set (to perform a K-fold for validation instead), and perform a grid search to find the best parameters for our SVC.
-The following function will do so and returns the best SVC found during the grid search.
+The following function will do so and return the best SVC found during the grid search.

 {% highlight python %}
 def extract_bottleneck_features(X):